microsoft/ivy/doc/proving.md

 A property requires a proof (see below).
 If a proof is not supplied, IVy applies its proof tactic `auto`.
-This calls the automated prover Z3 to attempt to prove the property from the judgments in the current context.
+This calls the automated prover Z3 to attempt to prove the property from all of previously admitted judgments in the current context.

 Definitions
 -----------